Chapter 58 BWV 9 Es ist das Heil uns kommen her

 The third recitative is again simple and direct, the text reinforcing the positive message of faith and redemption in God's own time.
 True, we are reminded that we have a conscience, and it is only right that it is troubled by our sinful past.
 But essentially we can rise above our transgressions and rely on God's grace and benefice.

 A further point of interest is that the second two recitatives begin in the minor and end in the major.
-Very possibly this symbolizes the progression from ignorance and sin to the joy of true faith, as decreed by God's laws, the only pathway (or journey) to genuine fulfillment.
+Very possibly this symbolizes the progression from ignorance and sin to the joy of true faith, as decreed by God's laws, the only pathway (or journey) to genuine fulfilment.

 The three recitatives were clearly planned as a cognate group and encapsulate the fundamental Lutheran creed.
 The two intervening arias and final chorale reflect upon, and extend their statements.